python/cpython/Doc/library/weakref.rst

       Added support for ``|`` and ``|=`` operators, specified in :pep:`584`.

-:class:`WeakKeyDictionary` objects have an additional method that exposes the internal references directly.
-The references are not guaranteed to be "live" at the time they are used, so the result of calling the references needs to be checked before being used.
-This can be used to avoid creating references that will cause the garbage collector to keep the keys around longer than needed.
+:class:`WeakKeyDictionary` objects have an additional method that exposes the internal weak references directly.
+The weak references are not guaranteed to be "live" at the time they are used, so the result of calling them needs to be checked before being used.
+This can be used to avoid creating strong references that will cause the garbage collector to keep the keys around longer than needed.